grz0zrg/fsynth/documentation/mk/docs/import.md

 - images
 - sounds
-- videos (images and converted sounds)
+- videos (audio channel is imported as a sonogram)
-- camera (only images)
+- camera (video only)
-- mic input (audio is converted to a spectrum in real-time)
+- mic input (audio is imported as a sonogram continuously in real-time)
-- desktop capture (images)
+- desktop capture (video only)
 - canvas
 - Processing.js